London’s Smart Village

-Involve an inclusive group of the Primrose Hill community in solving real world problems – using technology – prioritising this issues affecting the minority of residents that are vulnerable – respecting, listening and focusing on their own ideas and solutions.
+Involve an inclusive group of the Primrose Hill community in solving real world problems – using deep technology – prioritising this issues affecting the minority of residents that are vulnerable – respecting, listening and focusing on their own ideas and solutions.

-Reduce social and economic division – as well as providing development and job opportunities in the sought after fields of technology and data.
+Reduce social and economic division – as well as providing development and job opportunities in the sought after fields of deep technology and data.

 The Magic Village concept formed through a first discovery phase of human-centered design, with a consortium of community organisations based in Primrose Hill – in collaboration with The Primrose Hill Community Association and Transition Primrose Hill.
 Trustees of which want the community to be – at the human level – smart, happy and modern.

 Divergent thinking has uncovered a range of Smart City (Smart Street or Smart Village) technologies from across the UK and Europe – working with the Brixton pound to validate local Blockchain Token, the footfall tool – tailored for use in a village environment which can be analysed, evaluated, fine-tuned and built upon, just to name a few.
 This amplification and hybridisation, combined with fresh innovations, will deliver a coherent proof of concept that enhances virtual and real-world experiences – resonating across the full breadth of Primrose Hill.

 We will use IDEO’s human-centered design methodology – tailored and simplified as a set of problem-solving techniques to involving a diverse set of stakeholders.

 Human-Centred Research and Design

 Our initial divergent data research phase consisted of meetings and workshops at the Primrose Hill Community Association – a hub engaging the widest possible range of local residents.

 The research team will be guests of the community centre and residents’ group activities in order to carry out quantitative and qualitative research – recording stories, synthesising the information gathered and designing the prototype solutions.